KELLI TURNER, Hooters Orange Park

 THE WORLD FAMOUS OASIS DECK & RESTAURANT

-Finalists: M Shack, Ice Plant
+Favorites: M Shack, Ice Plant

 Nestled in the heart of St. Augustine you’ll find the Best Burger in town at Oasis, a famous watering hole for locals and tourists alike.
 Oasis is advertised as an oyster bar, but we love their burgers, which take the classic diner-style burger and make it even better.
 Our suggestion: The Special Burger with grilled onions, shredded cabbage, special sauce and a slice of tomato.
 Put it on top of your head and your tongue will slap your brains out trying to get to it.